jlmedina123/codingforfun/notes/internalsclass.md

 	* sync operation (write in memory to disk) -> sync record to log
 	* boot-up, if journal has transaction record without sync -> system crashed -> perform operations that have commit in log

+### ext 3

+* supports journaling
+* supports larger file size than ext2
+* block based:
+	* inode -> i_block[] array of 15 elements (addresses to blocks)
+		* 0 - 11: pointers directly to data blocks ->  12*4KB = 48KB max file size
+		* 12: SIB (single indirect block): array of 1024 pointers -> 1024*4KB = 4MBs max file size
+		* 13: DIB (double indirect block): array of 1024 SIB pointers -> 4GB max size
+		* 15: TIB: 2TB size

 ### ext4

-* block 0: boot block
+* block 0: boot sector (not used)
 * block groups: 6 components each
 	* copy of superblock
 	* block group descriptor: struct ext4_group_desc
 	* two bit maps: for data blocks and inodes
 	* data blocks and indirect blocks

-### block based fs (ext2, ext3)

-* inode -> array i_block[]: 15 elements:
-	* 0-11 pointers to data blocks (48 KB max)
-	* 12 ptr -> single indirect block -> array of 1024 block data pointers: max 4MB file
-	* 13 ptr-> double indirect block -> 1024 SIBs: max 4GB file
-	* 14 ptr -> triple indirect block -> 1024 DIBs: max 2TB file

-extent-based: inode has extent descriptors -> array of contiguous data blocks
+* extent-based: inode has i_block[] array of extent descriptors -> array of contiguous data blocks.
+Writes/reads are usually contiguous, so many times they use only one extent

 # Kernel Filesystem Structures